janvdbergh/rpi-rgb-led-matrix-xmas/README.md

 # rpi-rgb-led-matrix-xmas

-Python Christmas Scripts to show animations on led matrix
+Python scripts to show Christmas animations on a led matrix